By Pat Edwards and Jo-Brew

 More about the books:

 “The Stories” takes us along the route through Oregon today.
-It is filled with the stories of those who grew up, worked, played, and raised their families in the communities along the path of U.S. Highway 99.
-Over 150 individuals shared their stories, some in the form of old letters and diaries, but most in first-person accounts through interviews, letters, emails, and even phone calls, all done personally by Jo-Brew.
+It is filled with the stories of those who grew up, worked, played, and raised their families in the communities along U.S. Highway 99.
+Over 150 individuals shared their stories, some in the form of old letters and diaries, and most in first-person accounts through interviews, letters, emails, and even phone calls, all personally conducted by Jo-Brew.

-Jo was also an active member of The Association of University Women, and for seven years, she wrote a weekly column for the Creswell Chronicle.
-“When I’m not writing, thinking about writing, or talking about writing, I garden, keep a house and spend time with my friends.
-My husband Ken and I both like to travel and go when we can.
+Jo was also an active member of the Association of University Women and, for seven years, wrote a weekly column for the Creswell Chronicle.
+“When I’m not writing, thinking about writing, or talking about writing, I garden, keep a house, and spend time with my friends.
+My husband Ken and I both like to travel, and we go whenever we can.
 We also combine activities with our grown children and their families as often as possible.
 School concerts, ball games, ultimate frisbee, picnics, and camping are all part of our lives.”
 Josephine Anne Brew passed away on March 1, 2018.

-Pat Edwards is the author of two books on the history of her home community of Lorane, Oregon.
-The first, Sawdust and Cider; A History of Lorane, Oregon, and the Siuslaw Valley, was written with co-authors Nancy O’Hearn and Marna Hing in 1987 to help celebrate the community’s centennial.
+Pat Edwards is the author of two books about the history of her home community, Lorane, Oregon.
+The first, Sawdust and Cider: A History of Lorane, Oregon, and the Siuslaw Valley, was written with co-authors Nancy O’Hearn and Marna Hing in 1987 to help celebrate the community’s centennial.
 In 2006, Pat wrote a major revision of the book called From Sawdust and Cider to Wine.
 She and her husband, Jim, own the Lorane Family Store, and Pat spent 15 years as an Administrative Coordinator for the Institute of Neuroscience at the University of Oregon.

-Since then, Pat has taken on the role of Managing Editor for the literary quarterly, Groundwaters, which is distributed throughout all of Lane County, Oregon.
+Since then, Pat has taken on the role of Managing Editor for the literary quarterly Groundwaters, distributed throughout Lane County, Oregon.
 The magazine is now in its 11th year of publication.
-Pat also is the community correspondent for two small Lane County weeklies, the Fern Ridge Review and the Creswell Chronicle.
-Her work with Groundwaters has led her into the field of editing and publishing the works of others.
+Pat is also the community correspondent for two small Lane County weeklies, the Fern Ridge Review and the Creswell Chronicle.
+Her work with Groundwaters has led her into the field of editing and publishing others’ work.
 It’s how she and Jo-Brew met.
 “I’m blessed with a large, loving family.
 Jim and I celebrated our 50th wedding anniversary in 2014, and our family and home are our highest priorities.”

 Also See: